satyakonmsft/skype-docs/Skype/SDN/articles/configuring-sdn-manager.md

 ---
-title: Configure Interface SDN Manager
+title: 'Configure Interface SDN Manager'
-description: SDN Manager can run in three different operational modes: cache, database, and Redis.
-Which of these three the SDN Manager uses depends on how it stores and shares the state of call streams, as well as its configurations settings. ms.date: 03/30/2022
+description: 'SDN Manager can run in three different operational modes: cache, database, and Redis.
+Which of these three the SDN Manager uses depends on how it stores and shares the state of call streams, as well as its configurations settings.' ms.date: 03/30/2022
 ---